-- It is planned to be done within the next one year 5. - Any other reasons (please specify) 6. - 3.
-Governance related to BR: - (a) Indicate the frequency with which the Board of Directors, Committee of the Board or CEO to assess the BR performance of the Company.
+Any other reasons (please specify)

+(a) Indicate the frequency with which the Board of Directors, Committee of the Board or CEO to assess the BR performance of the Company.
 Within 3 months, 3-6 months, annually, more than 1 year - The Company's Management meets to review the BR performance of the Company on need basis.